seigedigital/strollgistid/README.md

 ### Configuring the service for `docker-compose`

-You can update `docker-env` to pass your setting to the service containers
+You can update `docker-env` to pass your setting to the service containers.